Dimension reduction for semidefinite programs via Jordan algebras: Examples

 \subsection{Coordinate subspaces and sparse decompositions}

 We next consider SDPs constructed by demonstration scripts packaged with the control system analysis tools available at

-which build upon the parser SOSOPT \cite{seiler2013sosopt}.
-For these SDPs, $\mathcal{S}_{opt}$ equals the optimal coordinate subspace $\mathcal{S}_{coord}$.
-These SDPs illustrate we can always restrict to $\mathcal{S}_{coord}$ without increasing the number of non-zero entries in the problem description.
-Though these examples are of small size, they illustrate $\mathcal{S}_{coord}$ is a proper subspace of $\mathcal{S}_{full}$ for surprisingly many examples arising in sums-of-squares optimization.
+which build upon the parser SOSOPT~\cite{seiler2013sosopt}.
+For these SDPs, the optimal subspace $\mathcal{S}_{opt}$ equals the optimal coordinate subspace $\mathcal{S}_{coord}$.
+As indicated in Table~\ref{tab:sosopt}, these SDPs illustrate we can always restrict to $\mathcal{S}_{coord}$ without increasing the number of non-zero entries in the problem description, since restricting to $\mathcal{S}_{coord}$ amounts to setting certain off-diagonal entries of the data to zero.
+Though these examples are of small size, they illustrate $\mathcal{S}_{coord}$ is a proper subspace of $\mathcal{S}_{full}$ for many SDPs arising in sums-of-squares optimization.